MauroMorichetti/OptForEU/README.md

 Create the s sitename_topo.txt files that contains about topography of the test site.

-Th data used is  the USGS - Digital Elevation - Global 30 Arc-Second Elevation (GTOPO30) - https://doi.org/10.5066/F7DF6PQS
+The data used is  the USGS - Digital Elevation - Global 30 Arc-Second Elevation (GTOPO30) - https://doi.org/10.5066/F7DF6PQS

 !!!
 Please note that due to space constraints, the raw data is not uploaded. !!!